 - The National Hockey League in obtaining permanent injunctive and monetary relief in a federal litigation against an infringer of the league’s trademark and trade dress rights for the Stanley Cup trophy.

 - Telegram Messenger, Inc. in obtaining a preliminary injunction against use of the company’s trademark by another party in connection with proposed cryptocurrency, and securing affirmance of that injunction on appeal.

-- Pinduoduo Inc. and its affiliates in securing dismissal on jurisdictional grounds of claims for contributory trademark infringement and unfair competition claims based on alleged unauthorized sales of products on its e-commerce platform.
+- Pinduoduo Inc. and its affiliates in securing dismissal on jurisdictional grounds of claims for contributory trademark infringement and unfair competition based on alleged unauthorized sales of products on its Chinese e-commerce platform.

 - Aspen MLT and Mythos Studios in favorably disposing of oppositions in the Trademark Trial and Appeal Board to trademark applications for comic book-related properties.